brege/ilma/README.md

 **Immediate Backup**

-By default, **ilma** will backup the current directory and store a copy as a sibling directory.
+By default, **ilma** will backup the current directory and store a copy as a sibling.

 ```bash
 ilma